-Coates is a former writer for The Village Voice, and a contributor to Time, O, and The New York Times Magazine.
-In 2012, he was awarded the Hillman Prize for Opinion and Analysis Journalism.
+Coates’s debut book, The Beautiful Struggle, is a tough and touching memoir of growing up in Baltimore during the age of crack.
+In 2012, Coates was awarded the Hillman Prize for Opinion and Analysis Journalism.
 Judge Hendrik Hertzberg, of The New Yorker, wrote, “Coates is one of the most elegant and sharp observers of race in America.
 He is an upholder of universal values, a brave and compassionate writer who challenges his readers to transcend narrow self-definitions and focus on shared humanity.”

 A former Village Voice writer, Coates is the Journalist in Residence at the School of Journalism at CUNY.
 He was previously the Martin Luther King Visiting Associate Professor at MIT, and has been awarded the Hillman Prize for Opinion and Analysis Journalism.
 He is the winner of a 2015 MacArthur Fellowship, and was named of one TIME Magazine’s 100 Most Influential People.

 A Deeper Black: Race in America